Tiago-Minuzzi/TheAllMITE/README.md

 The All MITE is a MITE classifier tool using artificial neural networks.
 It's on **alpha** stage.

-You can run on your transposable element sequences to evaluate if there's MITEs among them.
+You can run on your transposable element sequences to evaluate if there are MITEs among them.

+At first, it filter sequences by length, then, the remaining sequences are classified as either being MITE or not MITE; finally, sequences classified as MITEs by the first model are classified as either Stowaway or Tourist.

 ## What are MITEs?